2023 Most Popular Journalism Bachelor's Degree Schools in Alabama

 About 50% of the students majoring in journalism at the school are women while 50% are male.

-Oakwood University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Oakwood is a small private not-for-profit school located in the midsize city of Huntsville.
+With a ranking of #6, Oakwood University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+Oakwood is a small private not-for-profit school located in the city of Huntsville.

-Explore all the Most Popular Journalism Schools in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Journalism Colleges in the Southeast Area or other specific states within that region.

 One of 5 majors within the area of study, journalism has other similar majors worth exploring.